 In 1999, Eric Swalwell graduated from Dublin High School.

-In 2001, Eric Swalwell broke both his thumbs, ending his soccer scholarship.
+In 2001, Eric Swalwell broke both thumbs, ending his soccer scholarship.

-In 2002, Eric Swalwell worked as an unpaid intern for U.S. representative Ellen Tauscher.
+In 2002, Eric Swalwell continued working as an unpaid intern for U.S. Representative Ellen Tauscher.

 In 2003, Eric Swalwell received a Bachelor of Arts in government and politics from the University of Maryland, College Park.